Billy McKinney Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings (2022)

-- The White Sox had the 16th-ranked team ERA across all league pitching staffs (3.96).
+- The White Sox pitching staff ranked eighth in the big leagues last season with a collective nine strikeouts per nine innings.

-- White Sox pitchers combined to allow 166 home runs (one per game), the ninth-fewest in the big leagues.
+- The White Sox had a 3.96 team ERA that ranked 16th across all MLB pitching staffs.

-- Clevinger gets the start for the White Sox, his 11th of the season.
-He is 3-3 with a 4.13 ERA and 46 strikeouts in 52 1/3 innings pitched.
+- White Sox pitchers combined to allow 166 home runs (one per game), the ninth-fewest in baseball.

-- The right-hander last appeared on Saturday against the Detroit Tigers, when he tossed five scoreless innings while giving up three hits.
+- Lynn (4-6) takes the mound for the White Sox in his 13th start of the season.
+He's put together a 6.55 ERA in 67 1/3 innings pitched, with 76 strikeouts.

-- In 10 games this season, the 32-year-old has put up an ERA of 4.13, with 7.9 strikeouts per nine innings.
-Opponents are batting .248 against him.
+- In his last time out on Wednesday, May 31, the right-hander went four innings against the Los Angeles Angels, giving up eight earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.